DLR-terrabyte/terrapi/docs/docusaurus/terrapi/stac/item/list.md

 ```
 Usage: terrapi stac item list [OPTIONS] COLLECTION_ID

-  List STAC Items in a specific Collection
+  List STAC Items in a Collection.

-  The items can be filtered by time and space.
-It is also possible to
-  specify spefic assets as well as only printing the path to the assets.
-  This allows the creation of a file list for processing in not stac aware
-  applications
+  Retrieve and display metadata for items in a specific collection.
+You can
+  filter items by spatial and temporal properties, or output the full JSON.

+  Examples: - List all items: `terrapi stac item list <collection_id>` -
+  Filter items by bounding box: `terrapi stac item list <collection_id> --bbox
+  -180 -90 180 90` - Filter items by time range: `terrapi stac item list
+  <collection_id> --datetime "2020-01-01/2020-12-31"`

 Options:
-  --all                   Print whole STAC Item
-  -p, --pretty            Indent Item Printing
   -b, --bbox FLOAT...
-Bounding Box for results: xmax, ymax, xmin, ymin
-                          Lon/Lat Coordinates
+Filter items by bounding box (xmin, ymin, xmax,
+                          ymax).
-  -d, --datetime TEXT     Time Range of results.
-E.g
+  -d, --datetime TEXT     Filter items by time range (e.g.,
-                          2018-02-12T00:00:00Z/2018-03-18T12:31:12Z
+                          2020-01-01/2020-12-31).
-  -l, --limit INTEGER     Maximum Number of Items to request from API in one
+  -l, --limit INTEGER     Limit the number of items returned in a single
-                          call
+                          request.
-  -m, --max INTEGER       Maximum Number of Items to receive in total
+  -m, --max INTEGER       Limit the total number of items returned.
+  -a, --all               Output the full JSON for each item.
+  -p, --pretty            Pretty-print JSON output.
+  -o, --outfile FILENAME  Write output to a file instead of stdout.
   -a, --assets TEXT       Only print specified assets, multiple assets are
                           separated by ','
-  -h, --href-only         Only print asset hrefs
+  -r, --href-only         Only print asset hrefs
   -s, --strip-file        Remove file prefix from asset hrefs
-  -o, --outfile FILENAME  Write Results to this file
   --help                  Show this message and exit.
 ```